 Madrid is a treat for those who make the journey to Spain.
 The lovely parks, world-class museums, cobble-stone streets bustling with shoppers, and delicious coffee all make for a great time.
 Places here evoke images, woven together into a tapestry of time.
-That tapestry now includes one of my favorite Hyatt Hotel properties, the Hyatt Centric Gran Via.
+While that tapestry is missing a Park Hyatt and a Grand Hyatt, the Hyatt Madrid scene now includes one of my favorite Hyatt Hotel properties, the Hyatt Centric Gran Via.
 My Hyatt Centric Madrid Spain review tells you all you need to know about this special property.

 I stayed at the Hyatt Centric for 10 nights.
 Cash rates were $365 a night, so I used a combination of options for my stay.
 Some nights I redeemed points for free nights, and others I used World of Hyatt’s cash and points options.
 Remember, when you pay cash for hotel stays, do what I do and let Pruvo monitor your reservations for price drops!